ARIJIT14KONAR/PDF_World/README.md

 # PDF_World
 This is my first Minor project (TEAM PROJECT) where I will be converting PDFs into speech.
 This is the first project  of my 5th semester software engineering lab.
+This is a team project of three members.